aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/unhide/_index.md

 | 401 Unauthorized | Missing or invalid JWT token.       |
 | 404 Not Found | Specified workbook, worksheet, or rows do not exist. |
 | 500 Internal Server Error | Unexpected server error. |

+For detailed troubleshooting, see the [Error Handling guide](/error-handling/).

 ## Cloud SDK Family